Priorities blur, judgement degrades, and decisions made in calm conditions do not survive contact with the reality of high-pressured situations.

 - Existing business: re-seeing familiar customers clearly, rather than through legacy relationships or outdated positioning

-Outcome is Trust — which emerges when the customer feels accurately understood, not managed or persuaded.
+Impact is Trust — which emerges when the customer feels accurately understood, not managed or persuaded.

 Executing with coherence and process